fahadPathan7/Internship-Interview-Preparation/MySql/readme.md

 - **Consistency**: It ensures that the database remains consistent before and after the transaction and the data is valid and follows all the rules.
 - **Isolation**: It ensures that the transactions are isolated from each other and the transactions are executed in a serializable order.
 - **Durability**: It ensures that the changes made by the transaction are permanent and the changes are saved to the database and are not lost.

 <br><br>

+### 🍂 What is KISS properties?
+KISS stands for **Keep It Simple and Straightforward**.
+It is a design principle that states that most systems work best if they are kept simple rather than made complicated.
+It is used to avoid unnecessary complexity and to keep the system simple and easy to understand.

+The KISS properties are:
+- **Simplicity**: It ensures that the system is simple and easy to understand.
+- **Clarity**: It ensures that the system is clear and easy to read.
+- **Efficiency**: It ensures that the system is efficient and easy to use.
+- **Reliability**: It ensures that the system is reliable and easy to maintain.
+- **Flexibility**: It ensures that the system is flexible and easy to modify.
+- **Scalability**: It ensures that the system is scalable and easy to scale up or down.
+- **Maintainability**: It ensures that the system is maintainable and easy to maintain.
+- **Security**: It ensures that the system is secure and easy to secure.

+<br><br>